-The term "sick building syndrome" (SBS) is used to describe situations in which building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.
+The term "sick building syndrome" (SBS) is used to describe situations in which building occupants experience acute health issues and/or discomfort that appear to be linked to time spent in a building; with SBS, no specific illness or other source is identified.

 The complaints may be localized in a particular room or zone or may be widespread throughout the building.